martin-rizzo/AbominableWorkflows/README.md

 ## Required Files

-The workflow requires the following models to be installed in ComfyUI.
-Please place them in the directories specified below:
+The workflow requires the following models to be installed in ComfyUI, please place them in the directories specified below:

  * __`<your_comfyui_dir>` / models / checkpoints__